johanlrdahl/AI_Workflows_and_Agents/README.md

 All relevant examples are in the notebook `workflows_and_agents.ipynb`

 The notebook is using LLMs from Groq.
-You will need to get an api-key from Groq and save it as an environment variable called `GROQ_API_KEY`
+You will need to get an api-key from Groq and save it with the name `GROQ_API_KEY` either:

+- as an environment variable
+- in a file called `.env`

-See https://console.groq.com/login , you can log in directly with GitHub or Google, or make an account by email.
+See `https://console.groq.com/login`.
+You can log in directly with GitHub or Google, or make an account by email.

 ## Setup